sre-summercamp/sre-summercamp.github.io/content/sessions/activity_1.md

 ---
 key: activity_1
-title: 'Outdoor Activity TBD'
+title: "Hiking and Climbing"
 id: 0MXH99V8NY9xyeurYCmD
-format: conference
+format: activity
 tags: []
 level: beginner
 speakers:  []
 presentation: null
 draft: false
 ---
-Activity details will be available soon.
+There are 2 available activities:

+1. Hiking across the mountains near Chambéry during 2 or 3 hours
+2. A 3 hours climbing session, it will be outdoor or indoor depending on the weather